sharmaeklavya2/packing-game/readme.md

 For each value `v` of `levelGenerators`, `v.info` gives a brief summary of what the generator does.

-The output of generators can often be tuned by giving additional parameters in the querystring.
+The output of generators can often be tuned by additional parameters in the querystring.
-For each value `v` of `levelGenerators`, see `v.defaultValues` to know what parameters are available and what their default values are.
+For each value `v` of `levelGenerators`, see `v.paramMap` to know what parameters are available, their description, and what their default values are.